The Benefits of Migrating from ADFS to Okta

 Figure 3: Okta simplifies and accelerates SSO, provisioning and integrations with other applications and services

 There’s never a good time for your SSO solution to go down, even for planned maintenance.
-Okta’s cloud platform is built for guaranteed 99.9% uptime and zero planned downtime.
+Okta’s cloud platform is built for 99.99% availability and zero planned downtime.
 (2) Okta’s cloud architecture is 100% multi-tenant, stateless, and extremely redundant across multiple availability zones and regions.
 You never have to worry about changes to underlying applications because Okta continuously manages and monitors cloud application integrations.
 Employees, partners, and customers get uninterrupted access to business critical applications.